-The aims of the Implementing Agreement for a Programme of Research, Development and Demonstration on Energy Conservation and Emissions Reduction in Combustion (ERC IA) are to carry out research projects related to advanced piston technology; furnaces and combustors; and fundamental research.
+The aims of the ETI focusing on efficiency of combustion engines (ERC) are to carry out research projects related to advanced piston technology; furnaces and combustors; and fundamental research.
 Each project is carried out in parallel by the members in their national research laboratories or university science or engineering departments.
 In addition, each project benefits from close collaboration with industry to ensure market relevance.
 There are 12 Contracting Parties.

 Despite diesel particulate filters (DPF), vehicles burning diesel create particulate emissions such as airborne black carbon.
 Black carbon can affect air quality and open-air water sources, resulting in health issues.
 Measuring these low levels of black carbon on the road and in real time requires sensitive new diagnostic tools.